'Dune: Part Two' tries to find its pulse in a plodding sci-fi spectacle (review)

 But similar to "Dune: Part One," this follow-up installment is an overlong affair that often feels like slogging through hip-high dunes wearing cement boots.
 The first 45 minutes set in the deep desert is saturated with repeated exposition dumps about prophecies and signs and portents that will make you squirm with restless leg syndrome hoping for something of interest to occur.

-Despite being technically brilliant and visually arresting, "Dune Part Two" suffers from a decidedly dull script and even manages to make scaly mega-worms exploding from the sand seem routine.
+Despite being technically brilliant and visually arresting, "Dune Part Two" suffers from an excess of ultra violence and a decidedly dull script which even manages to make scaly mega-worms exploding from oceans of sand seem routine.

 As the battles to halt spice production intensify, some quite spectacularly staged, the filmmakers attempt to elicit chemistry between Paul and Chani but it's a losing proposition.
 Zendaya does her best with the material, yet her perpetually-furrowed brow and blue-eyed stare are about all the drama she can muster.
 Endless cutaways to her angry face for dozens of silent reaction shots might remind you of the NFL's incessant coverage of Taylor Swift at Kansas City Chiefs games this past season.